 Both brands are similarly priced; however, if you’re looking for a more affordable option, DripDrop is your best bet.

 There is no question that hydration can help when you’re trying to stay healthy.
-Both Liquid I.V. and DripDrop are great products to keep yourself hydrated when you need it most, whether that be after an intense workout or party night gone awry.
+Both Liquid I.V. and DripDrop are great products to keep yourself hydrated when you need them most, whether that be after an intense workout or party night gone awry.

 At the end of the day though, one of them will probably work best for your body’s specific needs.
 All that you have to do is give it a try.